 We believe in the importance of being involved in our local community and giving back whenever we can.
 As a result members from our practice are actively involved with and/or support the following clubs and organisations:

-Both Chris & Sharie are involved in their local community at Castlecrag including the Haven Amphitheatre.
+Sharie and her husband Chris are involved in their local community at Castlecrag including the Haven Amphitheatre.
 There are various events held at the Haven Amphitheatre throughout the year including cabarets, film nights, Shakespeare plays, Children’s plays and the Xmas Carols.
 All of these events need to be co-ordinated and the local community band together to make this possible.
-Chris takes an active role as the Treasurer on the Haven Committee which is a sub-committee of Willoughby City Council.
 It’s great supporting our local community.

 Sharie is on the committee for the Friends of Haven which is a community group whose purpose is to create public awareness about the need to rebuild the Haven Amphitheatre state in a way that is suitable for both professional and amateur performers for now and in the futre.
 Sharie is also involved in organising fundraising events for the Haven Amphitheatre.